FRANCE: EUROPEAN UNION STUDIES

 HOUSING & MEALS

 Accommodations and a meal plan are provided as part of the program package.
 Students have two options: living with a French family in a homestay or staying in a dormitory at St. John’s University Paris Campus.
+Students living with a homestay family will select between a "half board" meal plan option, with breakfast and dinner included daily, and a "bed & breakfast" option, with breakfast only provided daily.
+Students living in the dormitory will be provided breakfast daily.

 Program courses take place at Sciences Po in Paris.
 This is a Northwestern program with a set curriculum, so students must enroll in the courses listed below.
 European Union Studies participants will receive letter grades on their NU transcript, and the grades are factored into their Northwestern GPA.